fli-iam/shanoir-ng/README.md

 	* 3) Angular: Open **/shanoir-ng-front/config/webpack.config.js** and change **SHANOIR_NG_URL_SCHEME** and **SHANOIR_NG_URL_HOST**

 * Go to the root folder and execute **docker-compose up --build**
-    * If your microservices (studies, users etc.) exit, check if the databases are created.
+    * If your microservices (studies, users etc.) exit like "keycloak exited with code 1", check if the databases are created.
       If not, execute the scripts manually in the databases container:
 	* docker-compose exec database sh
 	* cd docker-entrypoint-initdb.d